CASE

 exceed

-(a) The court or administrative agency may award child care costs on a
+The court or administrative agency may award child care costs on a case-by-case

-if the child care costs are related to the career and occupational training of
+the child care costs are related to the career and occupational training of the

-the custodial parent or the child care costs would be in the interest of
+custodial parent or the child care costs would be in the interest of justice.

-The court or administrative agency may assign financial responsibility in a
+court or administrative agency may assign financial responsibility in a child

 support